 Following the great tradition of Nordic exploration, Gunnjborn Lundergaart, an Icelandic chieftain, established a colony at the mouth of an isolated fjord.
-There were reported to be 153 colonists in the party.
+In 1253 AD Fiskurhofn Greenland, there were reported to be 153 colonists in the party.
 Lundergaart sailed back to Iceland after one winter, presumably to procure supplies and additional colonists.
 After five years, Lundergaart returned to find the island compound in ruins.
 Of the colonists, he found just three dozen skeletons, the flesh picked clean from the bones.
 It is also reported that he encountered three beings, two women, and one child.
 Their skin was a mottled gray, and bones stuck through the flesh in places.
 Wounds were evident, but no traces of blood could be observed.
 Once sighted, the figures turned and approached Lundergaart’s party.
 Without responding to any verbal communication, they attacked the Vikings and were immediately chopped to pieces.
 The Norseman, believing the entire expedition cursed, ordered the burning of all bodies and artificial structures.
 As his own family were among the skeletons, Lundergaart ordered his men to kill him as well, dismember his body, and add it to the flames.
 The “Tale of Fiskurhofn,” told by Lundergaart’s party to traveling Irish Monks, survives in the national archives in Reykjavik, Iceland.
 Not only is this the most accurate account of a zombie attack within ancient Nordic civilization, it may also explain why all Viking settlements within Greenland mysteriously vanished during the early fourteenth century.